Techniques for On-Site Stormwater Management in Cities

 Combined sewer systems like those described by the PWD are designed to collect both stormwater runoff and sewage in the same pipes.
 Under normal conditions, the combined flow is directed to plants, where it is treated before being released into the environment.
 However, during intense rainfall events or flash floods, the flow of stormwater exceeds the carrying capacity of these systems – leading to combined sewer overflows (CSOs).
 This manner of managing stormwater runoff means rivers can become polluted by sewage, but it also means that the city cannot reuse stormwater for other purposes.

-Consequences of CSOs in Philadelphia
+Consequences of combined sewer overflows in Philadelphia

 When a combined sewer system overflows, untreated sewage and stormwater runoff laden with toxic chemicals is discharged into nearby water bodies like the Delaware and Schuylkill Rivers.
 This can result in the contamination of water bodies with pollutants, pathogens, and other harmful substances present in the sewage.
 Unfortunately, the Delaware and Schuylkill Rivers are responsible for a significant portion of the city’s drinking water supply.